 To apply, you must fulfil the DIBP requirement:

 - score at least 60 points for the DIBP points test (including 10 points allocated for 489 State nomination) click on the interactive points calculator to check points score

-- have a valid and positive skills assessment for your nominated occupation which is on the Consolidated Skilled Occupation List
+- have a valid and positive skills assessment for your nominated occupation which is on the combined list of eligible skilled occupations.

 - have at least ‘competent English’ and provide evidence of this with a recognised English language test or hold a passport of the UK, Ireland, the USA, Canada or New Zealand.

 When I was still in the uni, I started working at the Tahune Air Walk and after I graduated I started to look for a full time position or a job relevant to what I studied and I found an accounting job and I am an auditor at the moment.

 The students who graduated at the University of Tasmania can get the State nominated visa which is what I got.